 Weapons, armor, and jewelry each have a different set of traits that can appear on a piece.
 (For example, the Decisive trait can appear only on weapons, the Reinforced trait only on armor, and the Training trait on both weapons and armor but not jewelry)

-- Two special traits, Ornate and Intricate, provide special bonuses granting extra gold and extra crafting inspiration.
+Another note: Two special traits, Ornate and Intricate, provide special bonuses granting extra gold and extra crafting inspiration.
 You cannot create an item with either of these traits through crafting or the transmute station; they only drop from random drops in the wild

 Trait Research

 In order to craft gear in a given trait, or transmute or reconstruct gear in a certain trait, you need to research that trait.
-Obtain a piece of gear that already has that trait on it, and then you can use the Research tab at the corresponding crafting station to learn that trait for that item.
-Traits are learned individually per item, so for instance researching a light shoulder piece with Reinforced trait will only let you create Reinforced light shoulder pieces; to make any other Reinforced gear you will have to research Reinforced items of those particular types.
-You can only research one trait on one item at a time per crafting discipline, or up to three with the correct passives
+Obtain a piece of gear that already has that trait on it, and then you can use a crafting station to learn that trait for that item

 - A common way to acquire traited gear to research is to simply ask someone who has already researched the trait to make items for you

 Research takes real time to complete, and the time will double for each trait you research on a particular item type.
-For instance, researching your first trait on medium helmets will take 6 hours, but your second medium helmet trait will take 12 hours and your third a full 24.
+For instance, your first trait on medium helmets will take 6 hours, but your second will take 12 hours and your third a full 24.
 The final, ninth trait will take over 2 months.
 For this reason, it is highly recommended to decide which traits are most useful to you and make sure you research those traits first while research times are short.
 Research timers will keep ticking while you’re offline from the game

 With all relevant passives, perfectly optimized researching, and no research scrolls, it will take nearly eleven months at minimum to complete all research in the game